jafingerhut/clojure-cheatsheets/src/clj-jvm/README.markdown

 # Installation

-## For Ubuntu 18.04 or 20.04 Linux
+## For Ubuntu Linux

-Starting from a minimal Ubuntu 18.04 or 20.04 Linux installation, here is what you need to install in order to run the cheatsheet generator.
+Starting from a minimal Ubuntu Linux installation of a supported version, here is what you need to install in order to run the cheatsheet generator.

++ Versions of Ubuntu Linux on which this has been tested:
+  + 18.04, 20.04, 22.04, 24.04
 + Some version of the JDK, e.g. OpenJDK 11 can be installed via the
   command: `sudo apt-get install default-jdk`
 + Leiningen.
 The `lein` bash script available from